StephenClarkApps/iOS-Interview-Questions/README.md

 Because GCD is block/closure based, things can start to get convoluted when we get into more complex scenarios leading to what is known as “callback hell” (meaning scenarios wherein the completion handler of one method you might them be doing another async call and so on).
 One solution to prevent callback hell is to use something called PromiseKit which is a swift implementation of “Promises” letting you chain your asynchronous work such that if you have two or three operations that you wanted to run but which depend on the result of previous operations without nesting blocks or anything like that.
 “Promises tame asynchronicity by letting you write code as a series of actions based on events“(https://www.raywenderlich.com/9208-getting-started-with-promisekit).

+#### RxSwift

+RxSwift is a Swift framework and is also an example of an implementation of Reactive Programming based on the ReactiveX Standard first developed in Microsoft in implementations such as rx.NET – this standard is essentially a standard for libraries which can be used across a range of different programming languages which are all used for *composing asynchronous and event-based programs by making use of Observable Sequences*.
+The ReactiveX Standard “extends the observer pattern to support sequences of data and/or events and adds operators that allow you to compose sequences together declaratively while abstracting away concerns about things like low-level threading, synchronization, thread-safety, concurrent data structures, and non-blocking I/O.”

+#### RxSwift -> Marble Diagram

+A Marble Diagram visualizes the transformation of an observable sequence.
+It consists of the input stream on top, the output stream at the bottom and the actual transformation function in the middle”.
+Typically in a marble diagram, time flows to the right, and the diagram describes how values (“marbles”) are emitted on the Observable execution.

 **The RxSwift Solution**

 RxSwift can do everything that PromiseKit can do, and is also at high level of abstraction, but ReactiveX allows us to do even more advanced things off the back of an Rx solution that the other asynchronous work solutions do not give us.
 The ReactiveX Standard “extends the observer pattern to support sequences of data and/or events and adds operators that allow you to compose sequences together declaratively while abstracting away concerns about things like low-level threading, synchronization, thread-safety, concurrent data structures, and non-blocking I/O.”